 - Mix the sourdough discard and heavy cream together in a small bowl.

 - Gently mix the wet into dry until just combined.

-- If you want smaller biscuits, aim for 2 tbsp size, if you want large biscuits, aim for 1/4 cup.
+- If you want smaller biscuits, aim for 2 tablespoon size, if you want large biscuits, aim for ¼ cup.
 I use a portion scoop.
 They'll get quite big from original little dough ball size.
 Give them an inch or so space between.

 - It will make about 12-16 large or 2 dozen smaller biscuits.
 I prefer smaller biscuits when I'm serving a bunch of kids or a crowd.
 I'd rather people took thirds vs see half ate biscuits on plates.
 However, I can't say I've ever seen a half ate biscuit?

 - Bake for 10-15 minutes, depending on your biscuit size, you want them lightly browned on top.

 The BEST biscuit recipe!
 I have no joke made this 7-10 times and my family loves them.
 I even make them for biscuits and gravy and they are so. freaking. good.